homelabos/homelabos/docs/software/funkwhale.md

 It is also available via Tor at [http://funkwhale.{{ tor_domain }}/](http://funkwhale.{{ tor_domain }}/)
 {% endif %}

-Once your funkwhale instance is running, you'll need to connect to the docker instance and run the following command.
+Once your funkwhale instance is running, you'll need to SSH into your server and run:

 ```
-python /app/api/manage.py createsuperuser
+docker exec -it funkwhale_app_1 python /app/api/manage.py createsuperuser
 ```

 Additionally, you'll want to read [this document on importing your music](https://docs.funkwhale.audio/admin/importing-music.html).